 I think that is a great idea what the preschool is doing.
 Unfortunately society plays a big part in that too and society isn’t as open-minded as I feel it should be in this year.

 I find that this school is being innovative with their education system.
 Already at birth we are given our gender.
 If we are born with a vagina parents rush out to buy tiny pink baby clothing and a crib full of princesses, and if it’s a penis we assume the “male colour” blue and are given toy cars.
 This school is giving children the freedom to determine their own gender.
 We shouldn’t be secluding children to their gender stereotype if that’s not what they feel like.
-We should define the title, the title doesn’t define us.posted about 1 year ago
+We should define the title, the title doesn’t define us.posted almost 2 years ago